Jagoinvestor

 Manish

-2. direct shares says:
+direct shares

 Deciding what is best for us is really difficult.
 As what you have said, we tend to avoid the opportunity cost.
 If we picked out an investment that has less gain than others, more often than not, we feel a tinge of regret for not choosing it rather than be contented on our yield.